ChilliCream/graphql-platform/website/src/blog/2021-09-27-hot-chocolate-12/2021-09-27-hot-chocolate-12.md

 }
 ```

+### Paging Provider

 We also made it now easier to control which paging provider is used.
-For one you now can configure the default paging provided which if you do nothing still is the queryable paging provider.
+For one, you can now configure the default paging provided.
+If you do not specify anything, we will set the queryable paging provider as the default provider.

 ```csharp
 services.AddGraphServerQL()